Content from What is Web Scraping?

 Before we delve into web scraping properly, we will first spend some time introducing some of the techniques that are required to indicate exactly what should be extracted from the web pages we aim to scrape.

 Here, we’ll develop an understanding of how content and data are structured on the web.
-We’ll start by exploring what HTML (Hypertext Markup Language) is and how it uses tags to organize and format content.
+We’ll start by exploring what HTML (Hypertext Markup Language) is and how it uses tags to organise and format content.
 Then, we’ll look at how to view the HTML source code for a web page and look at how browser developer tools can be used to search for specific elements on a webpage.

 HTML quick overview